• Skip to primary navigation

 Home » Gardening

-Be inspired and learn some great techniques when decorating your home with fresh evergreens during the holidays and the entire winter season.
+Be inspired by these fabulous ideas for decorating with greenery, indoors and out, during the holidays and the entire winter season.

-Using fresh evergreens is a great way to decorate your home during the holidays.
+Using fresh evergreens and other greenery is a great way to decorate your home during the holidays.
+I often buy fresh greenery garland roping for my mantel but there are so many things you can create with a little extra greenery.

 If you have evergreens growing in your backyard you can easily cut a few branches to use in your decor.
 Also, many big box stores and nurseries will sell greens around the holidays.
 Another option is to stop at a place where fresh Christmas trees are being sold and ask if they have any extra branches that have been cut or trimmed.